novnc/noVNC/README.md

 ## Features

-- Click the toolbar icon to open the launcher, or right-click a `ws://` / `wss://` link or a selected `host:port` text to connect instantly.
+- Click the toolbar icon to open the original noVNC page, or right-click a `ws://` / `wss://` link or a selected `host:port` text to connect instantly.
-- Save / edit / delete frequently used servers in the launcher.
 - Full noVNC feature set: remote desktop rendering, keyboard/mouse input, and bidirectional clipboard transfer.